ajeffries0492/vehicle-recognition-and-localization/README.md

 python utils\create_segmented_test_data.py
 ```
 #### Training
 Use this notebook to train the segmented regions.
-We trained on collab, but if you have the same files it should also work locally.
+We trained on Colab, but if you have the same files it should also work locally.
+The files in the above link should match those found in the notebook.
 *   Training - [ResNet50 Training](notebooks/ResNet50_TransferLearning_v1_Regions.ipynb)

 #### Evaluate Model